object-oriented-python/object-oriented-programming/doc/source/4_style.rst

     File:      ~/docs/principles_of_programming/object-oriented-programming/fibonacci/fibonacci.py
     Type:      function

+.. only:: not book

    Finally, the same information is used in the :func:`web documentation
    <fibonacci.fibonacci.fib>`.
+Notice that the :term:`function signature` is
+   not a part of the docstring.
+Python is capable of extracting the signature of the function and adding it into the documentation without the programmer having to manually add it to the docstring.

+.. only:: book

-Notice that the :term:`function signature` is not a
-part of the docstring.
+   Finally, the same information is used in the web documentation of the function.
+Notice that the :term:`function signature` is not a part of the docstring.
 Python is capable of extracting the signature of the function and adding it into the documentation without the programmer having to manually add it to the docstring.

 Where to use docstrings
 .......................